rocky-linux/documentation/docs/books/learning_rsync/01_rsync_overview.md

 How does `rsync` achieve efficient one-way data synchronization backup?

 The core of `rsync` is its **Checksum algorithm**.
-If you are interested, you can go to [How Rsync works](https://rsync.samba.org/how-rsync-works.html) and [The rsync algorithm](https://rsync.samba.org/tech_report/) for more information, This section is beyond the author's competence and will not be covered too much.
+For more information, you can go to [How Rsync works](https://rsync.samba.org/how-rsync-works.html) and [The rsync algorithm](https://rsync.samba.org/tech_report/).
+This section is beyond the author's competence and will not be covered too much.

 The characteristics of `rsync` are: